 The main features of an adjustable bed

-An adjustable bed, as you might have guessed, isn’t just a regular bed and has a special set of features.
+As you might have guessed, an adjustable bed isn’t just a regular bed with unique features.
 Expect to find the following on an adjustable bed:

 Adjustable beds consist of varying numbers of adjustable parts.
-Beds that only elevate the upper torso will suit people who are just looking for comfort from their bed.
+Beds that only elevate the upper torso will suit people looking for comfort from their beds.
 They’re more of a lifestyle choice.
-They contrast with beds that have more than one adjustable part ― five, for instance, such as some of our adjustable beds ― which not only provide comfort, but also perform a more therapeutic function.
+They contrast with beds with more than one adjustable part ― for instance, some of our adjustable beds ― which provide comfort and perform a more therapeutic function.

 Adjustable bed sizes

 We sell a range of different bed base sizes to suit your needs.
-You’ll find adjustable beds in the following sizes on our site:
+You’ll find adjustable beds in the following measures on our site:

-When you’re choosing an adjustable bed, the first thing you should consider is whether the bed will fit in your room and if you can get it through the door.
-Check, too, that the retailer will deliver it to you, including to the room you want them to do so.
+When choosing an adjustable bed, you should consider whether the bed will fit in your room and if you can get it through the door.
+Check that the retailer will deliver it to you, including the room you want them to do so.

-As well as the base type and how the bed will fit in your room, you should think about the height of your bed.
-The older you get, the harder it can become to lift yourself out of bed, so your bed must be at the right level for you to get in and out comfortably.
-Is the bed so low that you’ll have to push yourself up hard off the mattress to get up?
+The older you get, the harder it can become to lift yourself out of bed, so your bed must be at the right level to get in and out comfortably.
+Is the bed so low that you must push yourself hard off the mattress to get up?
 That’s not the right bed for you.

 Is there a weight limit?

-This is an important question to ask yourself because some beds will have a weight limit.
-Check this in the specifications and if you’re not sure whether it does or not, contact the retailer.
-If you’re buying the bed for someone who weighs 18 stone or more, you should do this.
-A lot of standard beds will set this weight or a similar one as the maximum for their beds and you may have to invest in a specially designed heavy duty adjustable bed instead.
+This is an important question because some beds will have a weight limit.
+Check this in the specifications; if you’re unsure whether it does, contact the retailer.
+If you’re buying a bed for someone who weighs 18 stone or more, you should do this.
+Many standard beds will set this weight or a similar one as the maximum for their beds, and you may have to invest in a specially designed heavy-duty adjustable bed instead.

 Choosing a mattress for your adjustable bed

-It’s possible to use a regular mattress with an adjustable bed if the mattress is compatible.
-The mattresses that work best with adjustable beds are latex, memory foam and pocket spring ones.
-If you decide to go with an innerspring mattress, be aware that the standard open-coiled mattress, in which all the springs are linked together, creates pressure points, which is why pocket sprung mattresses are the better option of the two.
+It’s possible to use a regular mattress with an adjustable bed if compatible.
+The best mattresses with adjustable beds are latex, memory foam, and pocket spring.
+If you decide to go with an innerspring mattress, be aware that the standard open-coiled mattress, in which all the springs are linked, creates pressure points, which is why pocket sprung mattresses are the better option of the two.

 Do adjustable beds ruin mattresses?
 Not if the mattress is compatible.
-However, it would be better to avoid using an air mattress with an adjustable bed.
-The bending and flexing of the mattress can obstruct the flow of air and make the mattress feel a lot harder than it normally would be.
+However, avoiding using an air mattress with an adjustable bed would be better.
+The mattress’s bending and flexing can obstruct the airflow and make it feel much harder than usual.

 What to consider when choosing your mattress

-When choosing a mattress, flexibility and durability will be the two main factors to consider.
-Depending on the number of parts that make up your bed, you’ll be able to raise your head, legs, hips and feet, so you need a mattress that can cope with all the different demands you’ll be placing on it.
+Flexibility and durability will be the two main factors when choosing a mattress.
+Depending on the number of parts that make up your bed, you’ll be able to raise your head, legs, hips, and feet, so you need a mattress that can cope with all the different demands you’ll be placing on it.

-Mattress thickness is another aspect to consider.
-A mattress of between 20 and 35 centimetres (8 to 14 inches) would be best.
-A thicker mattress than this could hinder the function of the base and limit the range of positions the bed offers.
+Mattress thickness is another aspect—a mattress between 20 and 35 centimetres (8 to 14 inches).
+A thicker mattress could hinder the base’s function and limit the bed’s range of positions.
 If the mattress is firmer, thinner is better, but this should not be at the expense of comfort and support.

 To say on the safer side, choose an adjustable bed mattress.
-The manufacturers design these mattresses especially to go with adjustable beds.
-They can also save you some time and trouble when you have to replace your mattress.
-Note that adjustable mattresses may be no-turn mattresses, so if you’re trying to get that little bit longer out of your mattress, check the specs Don’t neglect your own personal wellbeing by sticking with a mattress that’s past its best.
+The manufacturers design these mattresses, especially to go with adjustable beds.
+They can also save you some time and trouble when replacing your mattress.
+Adjustable mattresses may be a no-turn, so check the specs if you’re trying to get that little bit longer out of your mattress.
+Please don’t neglect your well-being by sticking with a mattress that’s past its best.

 Styles and designs

-You can choose from a range of colours when you buy one of our adjustable beds.
-From sophisticated black and clean and fresh-looking white, through to flexible beige or brown, through to more neutral grey and silver, we have colours to suit your tastes and requirements.
-We also offer a selection of fabrics, including plush velvet and elegant sierra.
+You can choose from various colours when buying one of our adjustable beds.
+From sophisticated black and clean and fresh-looking white to flexible beige or brown, we have shades from more neutral grey and silver to suit your tastes and requirements.
+We also offer a selection of fabrics, including plush velvet and elegant Sierra.

-Our bed bases come in two main styles: with legs, which give the bed a more traditional look, or the popular divan bed style, the bases of which consists of two major parts and is extra practical if you opt for storage drawers.
+Our bed bases come in two main styles: legs, which give the bed a more traditional look, or the popular divan bed style, which consists of two major parts and is extra practical if you opt for storage drawers.

-Several of our beds are five-part beds, which allows you to raise or lower different parts of the bed as you please.
-The more parts the bed has, the better if you’re buying your bed for therapeutic purposes.
+Several of our beds are five-part, allowing you to raise or lower different parts of the bed as you, please.
+The more features the bed has, the better if you’re buying your bed for therapeutic purposes.

-The term’ podded frame’ may sound like the bed has its own little cocoon, but this isn’t always the case, depending on the retailer.
-In our case, the term refers to the pods of the frame, which replace the traditional slat-type frame.
-These pods help the bed to distribute the weight of the user evenly across the bed, which can ease some of the pressure on the mattress and keep it intact for longer.
+The term’ podded frame’ may sound like the bed has its little cocoon, but this isn’t always the case, depending on the retailer.
+In our case, the term refers to the frame’s pods, which replace the traditional slat-type structure.
+These pods help the bed distribute the user’s weight evenly across the bed, easing pressure on the mattress and keeping it intact for longer.

-This is a special feature on our adjustable beds.
+This is a unique feature of our adjustable beds.
 The massage unit can relieve tension and stress and help you to address aches and pains.
-The combination of the unit and the ability to adjust your bed into one of several different positions for the utmost comfort all makes for a more energising, rejuvenating sleep.
+Combining the ability to adjust your bed into one of several positions for the utmost comfort makes for a more energising, rejuvenating sleep.

-An adjustable TV bed is that little bit more cocoon-like, thanks to the incorporation of the headboard and footboard, and has the features for you to set up a TV at the end of the bed.
-The bed may come with a remote for the TV and a side section to store additional devices.
-You may also choose your mattress and add a massage unit for the utmost comfort.
+An adjustable TV bed is more cocoon-like, thanks to incorporating the headboard and footboard, and has the features to set up a TV at the end of the bed.
+TV beds may come with a remote for the TV and a side section to store additional devices.
+You may also choose your mattress and add a massage unit for comfort.

 Can you put a headboard on an adjustable bed?

 The short answer is ‘Yes.’
 We want you to be as comfortable as possible in your bed and sell a selection of different headboards.
-You can customise your adjustable bed and make it as stylish as it is comfortable.
-Choose from fabrics such as a plush velvet, a lightweight verona, a cosy wool or a more distinctive hopsack, but to name a few.
+You can customise your adjustable bed and make it as stylish as comfortable.
+Choose from fabrics such as plush velvet, a lightweight Verona, cosy wool, or a more distinctive hopsack, to name a few.

 How much does an adjustable bed cost?

 Adjustable beds are more expensive than standard beds.
-The size of the bed and the features you choose can all make your bed cheaper or more expensive.
+The bed’s size and the features you choose can make your bed cheaper or more costly.
 A small single bed costs £539.00 or more, whereas a super kingsize bed costs more than £1 600.00.

-This doesn’t mean that you should rule out ever buying an adjustable bed if you want but are on a budget.
-Depending on the circumstances, we can match the price of an adjustable bed if you see it somewhere at a lower price.
-We also offer financing options so that you don’t have to miss out on the comfort you need.
-You pay an initial deposit and then pay the rest of the outstanding amount in instalments.
+This doesn’t mean you should rule out buying an adjustable bed if you want but are on a budget.
+Depending on the circumstances, we can match a flexible bed price if you see it somewhere at a lower price.
+We also offer financing options, so you don’t have to miss out on the comfort you need.
+You pay an initial deposit and then spend the remaining amount in installments.

 A final note on adjustable beds

-If you’d like help or extra information on adjustable beds or any of our other beds, feel free to call us on 0844 880 1570.
+If you’d like help or extra information on adjustable beds or any other beds, please call us at 01423 863914.
 We’re happy to help or take your order.
 If you know what you want from your bed and have seen one you like, you can save time and order your bed online.
-On some of our models we can deliver the next day so that you waste no time in getting to enjoy the comfort you deserve.
+We can deliver the next day to waste no time enjoying the comfort you deserve on some of our models.